panosale/PythonLearningGR/README.md

 Pyton Data Structures: Comparisons and Operations: https://www.analyticsvidhya.com/blog/2021/03/popular-python-data-structures-comparison-operations/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6770494/Pyton.Data.Structures-.Comparisons.and.Operations.pdf)

-Lambda Functions in Python: A Beginner's Guide! - Analytics Vidhya: https://www.analyticsvidhya.com/blog/2021/06/anonymous-or-lambda-functions-in-python-a-beginners-guide/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6770315/Lambda.Functions.in.Python-.A.Beginner.s.Guide.-.Analytics.Vidhya.pdf)

 What's New in Python 3.10? | Towards Data Science: https://towardsdatascience.com/whats-new-in-python-3-10-a757c6c69342

 5 Python Books to Transfer Your Code to The Next Level | by Sara A. Metwalli | Jun, 2021 | Towards Data Science: https://towardsdatascience.com/5-python-books-to-transfer-your-code-to-the-next-level-a5af0981e204 or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6764901/5.Python.Books.to.Transfer.Your.Code.to.The.Next.Level.-.by.Sara.A.Metwalli.-.Jun.2021.-.Towards.Data.Science.pdf)

 Python Strings Masterclass 101 | Introduction to Strings: https://www.analyticsvidhya.com/blog/2021/05/python-strings-masterclass-101-introduction-to-strings-in-python-for-absolute-beginners/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6764822/Python.Strings.Masterclass.101.-.Introduction.to.Strings.pdf)

+Lambda Functions in Python: A Beginner's Guide! - Analytics Vidhya: https://www.analyticsvidhya.com/blog/2021/06/anonymous-or-lambda-functions-in-python-a-beginners-guide/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6770315/Lambda.Functions.in.Python-.A.Beginner.s.Guide.-.Analytics.Vidhya.pdf)

 Lambda Functions with Practical Examples in Python | by Susan Maina | Jun, 2021 | Towards Data Science - https://towardsdatascience.com/lambda-functions-with-practical-examples-in-python-45934f3653a8 or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6740915/Lambda.Functions.with.Practical.Examples.in.Python.-.by.Susan.Maina.-.Jun.2021.-.Towards.Data.Science.pdf)

+Lambda Function in Python – Example Syntax - https://www.freecodecamp.org/news/lambda-function-in-python-example-syntax/

 GitHub - MatthewTamYT/LearnPython: Everything you need to know about learning Python is here.
 This is a catalog that teaches you how to code in Python.
 In fact, everything you need to know from beginner to intermediate is here.
 Even experts could learn... - https://github.com/MatthewTamYT/LearnPython